If you’re hitting the weights regularly but neglecting your leg workouts, I want to warn you of what is to come…

 The barbell back squat is hands down the most effective leg exercise you can do for building overall size and strength.

-Many people think of it as just a leg exercise but it’s much more than that–it’s a whole-body exercise, really, because it engages every muscle group but your chest.
+Many people think of it as just a leg exercise but it’s much more than that–it’s a whole-body exercise, really, because it engages most major muscle groups.

 It must be performed correctly, however.
 Bad squat form not only makes the exercise less effective, it increases the risk of injury.